Philadelphia YouTube Sensation Omni In A Hellcat Sentenced to 5 1/2 Years - NewsBreak

 “Thirty million dollars is a lot of money [but] tangible objects aren’t everything,” U.S. District Judge Harvey Bartle III said in announcing the punishment during a hearing in federal court.
 “You have a large following and there may be people who think if you can get away with it, they can too.”

-Carrasquillo, 36 year-old product of North Philadelphia, has gained a huge following over the years via social media.
-Over 1 million instragram followers and more than 800,000 youtube subscribers get an insight of Carrasquillo’s luxurious manner of living.
-Displaying his collection of cars including: Porshces, Lamborghinis, Bentley, McLarens and a his signature Dodge Charger SRT.
+Carrasquillo, a 36-year-old product of North Philadelphia, has gained a huge following over the years via social media.
+Over 1 million Instagram followers and more than 800,000 YouTube subscribers get an insight of Carrasquillo’s luxurious manner of living.
+Displaying his collection of cars including Porsches, Lamborghinis, Bentley, McLarens, and his signature Dodge Charger SRT.

 Carrasquillo was disappointed in his behavior and expressed his sympathy to his judge and his family.
 “I really didn’t know the significance of this crime until I was picked up [by the FBI] at my home,” he said.
 “I feel like I let everybody down.”

-Carrasquillo ran an illegal cable providing service in which he provided subscribers hundreds of movies and TV shows and access to multiple live cable channels and pay-per-view events for less than $20 a month.
-All of the content being provided was pirated from legitimate services like Verizon FiOS, and DirecTV and Comcast.
+Carrasquillo ran an illegal cable-providing service in which he provided subscribers to hundreds of movies and TV shows and access to multiple live cable channels and pay-per-view events for less than $20 a month.
+All of the content being provided was pirated from legitimate services like Verizon FiOS, DirecTV and Comcast.

 After being sentenced, Carrasquillo took to Instagram for his reaction.
-“Facing 27 and a half years — I just got senteced today.
+“Facing 27 and a half years — I just got sentenced today.
 I felt like the Judge was super fair, he heard everyone’s testimony about my character, everyone who came to court” Carrasquillo said in his Instagram story.
-“The judged ordered me to 66 months in federal prison, which I feel as though is fair”.
+“The judge ordered me to 66 months in federal prison, which I feel as though is fair”.

 RELATED: Omi In A Hellcat Facing 514 Years in Prison, Says He Found Loophole In The Law